6 tips to solve Netflix streaming problems

 Raw speed and power are nice, but engineers are constantly coming up with new smart features that give you more control over how Wi-Fi is distributed throughout your home.
 Let's look at a couple of common issues and see how they're addressed by current router technology.

 Too much traffic

-According to 2018 data from Comscore, the average four-person household in America has 19 devices connected to the internet at any given time.
+According to a 2020 study from Statista.com, an average household network in America handles 10 devices that can connect to the internet.
 But modern routers have tech built in that helps them multi-task and direct traffic more efficiently.

 - MU-MIMO stands for Multiple User-Multiple Input/Multiple Output, which is a fancy way of saying that your router communicates with multiple devices simultaneously.

 - Orthogonal Frequency-Division Multiple Access (OFDMA) is similar but even more efficient.
 It's especially useful for latency-sensitive applications such as cooperative gaming, virtual reality (VR), augmented reality (AR) and smart home device networks.

 Look for these meaningful acronyms when you're choosing a new router.

 The video above offers a quick overview of the benefits of MU-MIMO.

 I can remember when I'd be totally absorbed in some prestige drama, only to get yanked out of the story by buffering because my son had blithely decided to watch a YouTube video in his room.
 It's your house, you pay the bills.
 You should get to decide how the wireless bandwidth is doled out, right?
 Well, good news.

 - Airtime Fairness is a setting that boosts overall network performance by limiting how much network time goes to slower devices.
 Example: your daughter's hand-me-down smartphone will leech less bandwidth, leaving more for your media streamer.